 But it precisely this underlying affinity between oysters and the archaic which is fascinating.
 Not only have we seen how oysters were called the truffles of Thetis, one of the sea nymphs, but also the archaic word τῆθος/têthos conjures up images of the primeval sea-goddess Tethys.
 One can almost sense that these words projected an awareness of how oysters were regarded – as a primordial but venerable animal, even mysterious or magical maybe, far removed from Plato’s dismissive remark about those who have led a totally dissolute life end up as an oyster or another shellfish in the afterlife.

-As regards cultivation of oysters, it seems clear that the oysters’ behaviour was observed and correctly described but whether any formal practice of cultivation was implemented is difficult to discern in these writings.
+As regards cultivation of oysters, it seems clear that the oysters’ behaviour was observed, such as the and correctly described but whether any formal practice of cultivation was implemented is difficult to discern in these writings.
 The ponds of Ephesus are mentioned in the Greek texts of Xenocrates, but this evidence is anyway from the era of the Roman empire, so they have been a “Roman” innovation.
+However, the fact that certain practices were followed, like the transport of oysters to more favourable growing areas, the observation that oysters preferred a mix of sea and fresh water, the later development of special ponds and that their flavour was influenced by the surface they grew on, all seems to indicate that there were attempts made at cultivating these molluscs.

 And finally, in the hidden treasures of the Louvre there is a frail and almost illegible papyrus on which is preserved a fragment of a six-line poem in the form of a riddle, dated to the latter part of the 3rd century BCE, although the riddle itself could be much older.
 It asks which animal has its home near a famous landmark, fattens in the waxing moonlight, is a feast needing no spark of fire and is opened with a hide-piercing weapon.
 The answer is provided by its title, an oyster (ὄστρειον/ostreion)³.
 Perhaps the oyster was indeed somewhat of an enigma.